aekn/dr-veritas/data/README.md

 We provide five seeds: 42, 43, 44, 45, 46.

 **A) `complex_disease` (TxGNN-style splits for zero-shot focus)**
-- Randomly pick diseases until their drug->disease (DD) edges total ~5% of all DD edges.
+- Randomly pick diseases until their drug→disease (DD) edges total ~5% of all DD edges.
 - Test set = all DD edges for the selected diseases.
 - Train/Val = all remaining edges, of all relations, with ~12% for validation.
 - Each complex disease split folder includes a `meta.json` with counts.